What happens if I miss a Cerelle pill?

 Can you get pregnant if you forget a Cerelle pill?

-If this applies to you, it’s really encouraged to look into emergency contraception either via speaking to your healthcare professional, local sexual clinic or buying the morning after pill.
+If this applies to you, it’s really encouraged to look into emergency contraception either via speaking to your healthcare professional, local sexual health clinic or using the morning after pill.

 How to remember to take your Cerelle pill